NaikAayush/shiro-storage/docs/docs/shiro-storage/get-started.md

             - The `price` key has the price in wei as a string.
     - See [pricing details](./pricing.md) for more information on how pricing is calculated.
 - Call the function in your contract which calls `shiroStore.putFile` with the options: `{ value: "<price>" }` replacing `<price>` with the price calculated in the previous step.

+## Examples

+TODO: a minimal example.

+See [Shiro Share](https://github.com/NaikAayush/shiro-share) as an example of a real app using Shiro Storage as a backend.